Unconditional Love – BT16

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

 Even from a medical viewpoint, much has been written about the detrimental results of holding onto judgment and unforgiveness.
 Holding onto “resentment, the enormous burden of being hurt and disappointed” according to Dr. Karen Swartz, director of the Mood Disorders Adult consultation Clinic at John Hopkins hospital, increases the risk of heart attacks, elevated cholesterol levels, higher blood pressure and diabetes, more chances of a brain hemorrhage, worsening sleep, greater anxiety and depression, anorexia, bulimia, and increased stress and pain levels.
 It includes a wide range of social problems such as negativity, short-temperament, lack of trust, and paranoia.
-All of this and more is greatly alleviated through forgiveness.
-Can you see why Jesus makes 23-40% of His prayer model and so much elsewhere about this, especially since the definition of “salvation” includes “restoration to healthy wholeness?”
+All of this and more is greatly alleviated through unforgiveness.
+Can you see why Jesus makes 23-38% of His prayer model and so much elsewhere in His teaching about this, especially since the definition of “salvation” includes “restoration to healthy wholeness?”

 I’ve also found that many people misquote their bibles by taking things out of context or not understanding the original languages, building doctrines around what the bible did NOT really say.
 Therefore, I’ve studied every NT verse on the subject and carefully translated from the Greek, especially from their context – see Bible Info.
 If you are interested in an exhaustive 29 page study on this topic with all the bible references, language study, and historical proofs, contact me from the Contact Us page.
 Let’s ‘unpack’ this in the following BLOGs.